 Every issue has several historical and genealogical feature articles.
 A very popular feature is the "Kith and Kin" section.
 In this section, those conducting genealogical research may submit queries about their ancestry (see Journal for typical format) to the Genealogist for inclusion in the Journal.
 Material for "Kith & Kin" should be sent to the address for the Genealogist, Dr. Ruby G. Campbell, Ph.D., listed in the front of the Journal.

-The JOURNAL is published quarterly and is the main asset of membership in the Society, being distributed without additional charge to all members of the Society.
+The JOURNAL is published quarterly and is the one of the seven main benefits of membership in the Society, being distributed without additional charge to all members of the Society.

 The Annual General Meeting (AGM) of the Society is a major event.
 It is usually held at a different location in North America each year, frequently in conjunction with one of the Scottish Highland Games.
 It lasts three days and features a Clan Picnic and Banquet.
 The Society is represented at most Scottish Highland Games and Fairs in all parts of Canada and the United States.
 Regular social events are held throughout the year in many local areas.
 Provincial and State representatives ('commissioners') are listed in the front of the Journal and can be contacted for local activity information.

 The Society supplies Clan Campbell educational material and merchandise, that would otherwise not be available, to members at attractive prices.
-The Campbell-related items for sale are listed inside the back cover of each issue of the quarterly Journal and are available by visiting our web site STORE.
+The three volume A History of Clan Campbell, Clan Campbell music CDs, Clan Campbell DVDs, children's products, and more Campbell-related items for sale are listed inside the back cover of each issue of the quarterly Journal and are available by visiting our web site STORE.

 If you are a descendant of a family of Scottish origin, you can become a Scottish Member of the Society.